If and only if: Notation

 Another term for the logical connective, i.e., the symbol in logic formulas, is exclusive nor.

-In TeX, "if and only if" is shown as a long double arrow: $\iff$ via command \iff.
+In TeX, "if and only if" is shown as a long double arrow: $\iff$ via command \iff or \Longleftrightarrow.

 Proofs

 In most logical systems, one proves a statement of the form "P iff Q" by proving either "if P, then Q" and "if Q, then P", or "if P, then Q" and "if not-P, then not-Q".
-Proving these pair of statements sometimes leads to a more natural proof, since there are not obvious conditions in which one would infer a biconditional directly.
+Proving these pairs of statements sometimes leads to a more natural proof, since there are no obvious conditions under which one would infer a biconditional directly.
 An alternative is to prove the disjunction "(P and Q) or (not-P and not-Q)", which itself can be inferred directly from either of its disjuncts—that is, because "iff" is truth-functional, "P iff Q" follows if P and Q have been shown to be both true, or both false.

 Origin of iff and pronunciation

 Usage of the abbreviation "iff" first appeared in print in John L. Kelley's 1955 book General Topology.
 Its invention is often credited to Paul Halmos, who wrote "I invented 'iff,' for 'if and only if'—but I could never believe I was really its first inventor."